Thank you for subscribing

 Binn Beach - Cape Conran Coastal Park

 The campground has five sites set amongst the tea trees.
 Availability is on a first-come, first-served basis.
-Wander over sand dunes to get to the beach and do some surf fishing at this spectacular east coast location.
+Wander over sand dunes to get to the beach and try your hand at surf fishing (make sure you get a fishing licence first) at this spectacular east coast location.
 This location offers a true escape from the world; the nearest toilets and shops are 7km away at Bemm River, so you’ll need to be self-sufficient.
+As this is a small remote campground, 4WD is recommended.

-Consider a camping stop here on a Melbourne to Sydney coastal road trip, or end your camping trip with a luxurious stay at RACV Inverloch Resort.
+Consider a camping stop here on a Melbourne to Sydney coastal road trip.

-Between Golden Beach and Seaspray, are over 20 maintained free camping spots.
-Beloved for its easy access to fishing and swimming, these camping areas offer a truly rustic camping experience.
+Between Golden Beach and Seaspray, you'll find 19 maintained free camping spots.
+Beloved for the easy access to fishing and swimming, these camping areas offer a truly rustic camping experience.
 There are basic toilets, but few other facilities.
 Stock up on supplies before you arrive then bliss out at the water’s edge.
 The early bird gets the worm here, so keep this in mind when planning your journey, especially in the peak holiday times.
+The only complaint is the mosquitoes, so don't forget your insect repellent.

-With easy access to town, bush camping in the Murray River Reserve is a blast.
+With easy access to town, bush camping in the Murray River Reserve offers the best of both worlds.
 There are no facilities, but the river is the life source for campers who love swimming, kayaking and boating.
 Find a shady, grassy spot and bring your dog.

 More: Best road trips in Victoria